RevenueCat/revenuecat-docs/docs_source/🔌 Integrations & Events/attribution/singular.md

 You can test the Singular integration end-to-end before going live.
 It's recommended that you test the integration is working properly for new users, and any existing users that may update their app to a new version.

-## Add a sandbox API key in the RevenueCat dashboard
+## Add a sandbox SDK key in the RevenueCat dashboard

-Before you test the integration, make sure you have a Singular API key set in the "Sandbox API key" field in RevenueCat.
+Before you test the integration, make sure you have a Singular SDK key set in the "Sandbox API key" field in RevenueCat.
 This is required if you want the integration to trigger for sandbox purchases.

 ## Make a sandbox purchase with a new user